Slashbunny/gog-galaxy-plugin-downloader/README.md

 # GOG Galaxy Plugins Downloader

+## WARNING

+You _probably_ do not want to use this software.

+As of the Galaxy 2.0 Euporie update, released November 19th, 2019, the GOG Galaxy client automatically downloads and updates plugins from within the Integrations screens.
+You should install plugins using GOG Galaxy itself, not this software.

+## Summary

-Downloads all GOG Galaxy 2.0 Plugins to a directory.
-By default, it uses the list of plugins from this from this repository on Github (`plugins.yaml`).
+This program downloads all GOG Galaxy 2.0 Plugins to a directory.

 The plugins are from Mixaill's excellent [Awesome GOG Galaxy](https://github.com/Mixaill/awesome-gog-galaxy) repository.
 If you'd like to see a plugin included in this program, please